influxdata/docs-v2/content/influxdb/v2.0/reference/flux/flux-vs-influxql.md

 ```

 ### Group by any column
-InfluxQL lets you group by tags or by time intervals, but nothing else.
+InfluxQL lets you group by tags or time intervals only.
-Flux lets you group by any column in the dataset, including `_value`.
+Flux lets you group data by any column, including `_value`.
 Use the Flux [`group()` function](/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/group/)
 to define which columns to group data by.